kubeskills/cheat-sheet/cheat-sheet.md

 # list the name of the first pod with label 'app=mongo' and store it in a variable named 'MONGOPOD'
 MONGOPOD=$(kubectl get po -l 'app=mongo' -o jsonpath='{ .items[0].metadata.name}')

+# get the documentation of pods and its fields
+kubectl explain pods

+# get the documentation for the spec field in pods
+kubectl explain pods.spec.containers

 # list all kubernetes resources in all namespaces
 kubectl get all --all-namespaces